Counties 2 Essex: Participating clubs 2022–23

-Canvey Island (12th) and Kings Cross Steelers (11th) competed in London 3 Essex in 2021–22.
-Pegasus Palmerians joined the league as a new team for 2022–23.
+Joining were Canvey Island (12th) and Kings Cross Steelers (11th) relegated from London 3 Essex together with Pegasus Palmerians and Stanford le Hope who both re-joined the league.

 Participating clubs 2021–22

-The teams competing in 2021-22 achieved their places in the league based on performances in 2019-20, the 'previous season' column in the table below refers to that season not 2020-21.
+The teams competing in 2021-22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.

-Ilford Wanderers, who had been relegated from London 3 Essex in 11th place in season 2019-20, withdrew from the league in Autumn 2021 meaning it was completed with eleven teams.
+Ilford Wanderers, who had been relegated from London 3 Essex in 11th place in season 2019–20, withdrew from the league in Autumn 2021 meaning it was completed with eleven teams.